+At Visions by Promises rehabilitation centre, we work with all forms of addiction, including drug addiction.
 The intake assessment will be conducted by a certified addiction therapist or psychologist.
-They will start off by conducting a full biological, psychological and social assessment, after which they will proceed to provide the best clinical recommendation for treatment.
+They will start off by conducting a full biological, psychological and social assessment, after which they will proceed to provide the best clinical recommendation and treatment for drug addiction.

 Treatment may include an inpatient detoxification depending on the severity of the addiction, or include an outpatient medical management with a home detoxification.
 Seeing a therapist on an outpatient basis will – in most cases – be recommended, which may include intensive outpatient groups for a period of time, with the potential to step down into a continuing care group.